Kavieng - Clearance

 Clearance in Kavieng

 This is a safer destination than Rabaul for clearing into or out of the country.
-Inward and outward clearance is carried out by Customs.
-The two Customs officials in Kavieng (Martin and Deloise) are reported to be very helpful and friendly and clearance here is a simple process.
+Officials in Kavieng are reported to be very helpful and friendly and clearance here is a simple process.
+There are only two places to visit:

 Anyone planning to visit Kavieng by boat is asked to send their pre-arrival form at least 48 hours in advance – officials are happy to deal with visiting sailors directly by email.
 This will often help speed up formalities as it allows them to prepare the necessary paperwork in advance.